Formation of sugar inquiry body legal: IHC

 A divisional bench comprising of Justice Miangul Hassan Aurangzeb and Justice Lubna Pervaiz announced the judgment, which was reserved on last hearing after concluding arguments from the both sides.
 The bench maintained the decision of single member bench verdict and declared the inquiry commission and its report as legal.

-The order stated the commission's formation could not be dismissed on the basis of just minor technical errors and allowed the investigation institutions to continue its work against responsible of sugar crisis in light of the commission report.
+The order stated that the inquiry commission's formation could not be dismissed on the basis of just minor technical errors and allowed the investigation institutions to continue their work against those responsible for sugar crisis in the light of the inquiry commission report.